-In 2015 Texas Health and Human Services selected 32 nursing homes to participate in a pilot project for the Music & Memory program.
+In 2015 Texas Health and Human Services selected 32 nursing homes to participate in the Music & Memory program.
 The goal is to help residents reconnect with the world through specific, music-triggered memories.
 Family members and nursing home staff will create personal playlists for use on digital music players, such as iPods.

 John Jay High School, Northside Independent School District is the winner of the 2016 Essay contest.
 This video demonstrates students learning while supporting the efforts of Music and Memory.

 Dan Cohen, who founded Music & Memory, believes that musical favorites tap "deep memories not lost to dementia and can bring residents and clients back to life, enabling them to feel like themselves again — to converse, socialize and stay present."
 Learn more about how to start a Music & Memory program in your facility (PDF).

 A documentary about Cohen's work, Alive Inside, won the Audience Award at the 2014 Sundance Film Festival.
 Clips from the film are available on YouTube and demonstrate the impact a personalized music playlist can have on someone with Alzheimer's or another cognitive impairment.

 - Relationships among staff, residents and family deepen.

 - Everyone benefits from a calmer, more supportive social environment.